MartinBuchheim/Transparency4Ortho/README.md

 Maybe, if there really is a demand for it.

 ## Can this destroy my scenery?
 First of all, this is an early release, so errors can happen - use it on your own risk.
-That said, the only modifying changes Transparency4Ortho makes to existing files in your X-Plane installation is to *overlays*, not to the ortho ground-scenery itself.
-Also, before any changes are made, a backup of the original overlay is created automatically under `X-Plane 11/Transparency4Ortho/Backups`.
-And you are free to create manual backups ahead of time as well, of course.
-I never had any problem with destroyed overlays whatsoever in my testing, even in the very first development runs.
+That said, this tool does not change anything outside it's own directory under `X-Plane/Custom Scenery/Transparency4Ortho`, so nothing can really happen.

 ## Does it keep cars and trains visible?
 Yes, these remain visible and animated.

 ## How can I rebuild / restore the Transparency4Ortho library?
-Just run `Transparency4Ortho -r <path-to-xplane>`.
+Just run `Transparency4Ortho --regenerateLibrary <path-to-xplane>`.
 This can also be useful after when a new version of Transparency4Ortho or X-Plane ships.

 ## I think I found a bug!
 Great, please check if is [already reported](https://github.com/melb00m/Transparency4Ortho/issues) and if not, create a new one.